hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_synapse.html.markdown

 * `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service Synapse.

-The following supported arguments are specific to Azure File Storage Linked Service:
+The following supported arguments are specific to Data Factory Synapse Linked Service:

 * `connection_string` - (Required) The connection string in which to authenticate with the Synapse.